rishabh-sahan/testing/README.md

-# testing
+# Testing
-This is a testing repo for Git &amp; Github class
+This is a testing repo for Git &amp; Github class.